 One of the best things that you can do from a good financial model is to easily test many different scenarios of business.
 A good model will even test the sensitivity level of the results to the changes made in the assumptions.
 A better way of tackling both the above-mentioned goals is to create a sensitivity table.

-For demonstrating the working of the sensitivity table, try building simple model for calculating the returns on the basis of hypothetical investment.
-Here we will try to assume some investment amount, forecast the annual cash flow and then calculate the exit value.
-From the above calculations we can easily calculate the internal rate of return that is IRR.
-Our established analysis will have a look on the couple of inputs present in the model and then alter the values for seeing the way it holds impact on the IRR.
+For demonstrating the working of the sensitivity table, try building a simple model for calculating the returns on the basis of the hypothetical investment.
+Here we will try to assume some investment amount, forecast the annual cash flow, and then calculate the exit value.
+From the above calculations, we can easily calculate the internal rate of return that is IRR.
+Our established analysis will have a look at a couple of inputs present in the model and then alter the values for seeing the way it holds an impact on the IRR.

 Use the following values for these inputs as the corresponding assumptions: